Meet Our Team of Innovation Consultants

 Sector specialities: food & agribusiness/aquaculture, professional services, research sector and not for profits

-Chris is passionate about building long-term partnerships that eqip innovation managers with the knowledge, skills and tools that drive innovation success in their organisations.
+Chris is passionate about building long-term partnerships that equip innovation managers with the knowledge, skills and tools that sustain innovation success in their organisations.

 BBus (Community Cultural Development), Grad Cert Business (Marketing), Grad Cert Business (Philanthropy and Non-profit Studies)

-Technical specialities: Innovation Systems, Training and Facilitation, Partnership Brokering, Business Development
+Technical specialities: ISO 56002 Innovation Management System Standards, Change Management, Idea Management Software, Lead Start-Up, Training and Workshop Facilitation, Partnership Brokering, Business Development

 Karissa’s strength lies within growth and development, building solid relationships with all her clients and creative problem solving though being flexible in a constantly changing environment.
 Prior to joining Impact Innovation Group, Karissa worked in global organisations providing services in client relationship management, project administration and sales support.
 Karissa pairs her specialisation in Human Resource Management from the University of Queensland with her ability to manage strategic partnerships to build a strong and credible reputation within the industry and amongst her peers.